 ⇒ Check: Basic Concepts of Organic Chemistry

 Classification and Types of Hydrocarbons

-Older chemists basically classified hydrocarbons as either aliphatic or aromatic.
-The classification was done on the basis of their source and their properties.
-As such, it was found out that Aliphatic hydrocarbons were derived from chemical degradation of fats or oils whereas Aromatic hydrocarbons contained substances that were a result of chemical degradation of certain plant extracts.
-However, today the compounds are distinguished on the basis of structure and not merely on the origin.
+Older chemists classified hydrocarbons as either aliphatic or aromatic.
+The classification was done based on their source and properties.
+As such, it was found out that Aliphatic hydrocarbons were derived from chemical degradation of fats or oils whereas aromatic hydrocarbons contained substances that were a result of chemical degradation of certain plant extracts.
+However, today we classify hydrocarbons on the basis of structure and not merely on the origin.

 - Cycloalkanes: These hydrocarbons possess one or multiple carbon rings.
 The hydrogen atom is attached to the carbon ring.

 - Aromatic Hydrocarbons: These are also called as arenes.
 Arenes are compounds which consist of at least one aromatic ring.